danchoi/fredit/README.md

 the answer must be finding better ways to allow people with a even just little bit of Ruby, HTML, JavaScript, and CSS knowledge to take some of the workload off our broad but still finite programming shoulders.
-Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous typing from your template typing sessions, isn't it better to make it easier for OTHER PEOPLE, EVEN NON-RAILS EXPERTS, to write and maintain the view templates for you?
+Instead of looking for the next Haml or Slim or Sass, which shaves off yet another 0.5 percent of superfluous typing from your template and css typing sessions, isn't it better to make it easier for OTHER PEOPLE, EVEN NON-RAILS EXPERTS, to write and maintain the view templates for you?
 Who knows, they might even find it fun and educational.